Spinal Fusion 101: Understanding Spinal Fusion Surgery

 The road to recovery after spinal fusion surgery is gradual, with significant milestones.
 Understanding what to expect in the months after your procedure can help you set realistic expectations and stay motivated during rehabilitation.

-• Three months after spinal fusion: You may begin to see improved mobility and less pain.
+- One to three months after spinal fusion: You may begin to see improved mobility and less pain.
 You may have lost some muscle strength and range of motion.
 A physical therapist can help you regain strength and safely increase your range of motion.

-• Six months after spinal fusion: You can expect to see some final stages of healing.
+- Six months after spinal fusion: You can expect to see some final stages of healing.
 From six to 12 months after surgery, you may resume some normal activities, including some bending or twisting movements if your physical therapist and surgeon approve.

 As you progress through recovery, remember that healing rates vary among people.
 Always follow your health care provider’s instructions and attend all follow-up appointments.
 With patience, dedication to rehabilitation, and proper care, you can work toward regaining strength, mobility, and a better quality of life after spinal fusion.